-On cars and other metal objects, a little rust can turn into a lot quickly when affected spots combine into a bigger problem.
+On cars and other metal objects, a little rust can turn into a lot in a short time when affected spots combine into a bigger problem.
 Gardeners face a similar issue when rust fungus affects plants, and a few speckles run together to form large masses that distort and deform our flower's foliage.
 Learn how to identify rust, and beat it with treatments and rust-resistant plants.

 Rust Fungus Identification

 There are many species of the rust fungus disease, affecting host-specific plants and flowers, but gardeners can recognize this problem by observing the speckled masses that form on the surfaces of leaves.
 Like the namesake, many of these pustules are rust-colored, but gardeners should also suspect rust if they see dry spots that are brown, orange, purple, red, or yellow.

 Rust spots are usually tiny, scattered across plant leaves like so many freckles.
 Affected plants can have dozens of rust spots on each leaf, and it’s possible for a single leaf to have more than a hundred rust spots.